Luke-Wei/CV/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am an incoming PhD student (Computer Science) at the University of Manchester.
 I receive my Master degree from Shanghai University.
-My research interests include Statistical machine learning, Bayesian Optimization, and Computer Vision.
+My research interests include Statistical Machine Learning, Bayesian Optimization, and Deep Learning.
 I worked as a research assistant (Supported by SIPGA) at the Institute of Infocomm Research, A*Star for half a year in 2023.
 {style="text-align: justify;"}